Alameda County Goods Movement Planning for Health

 Date: 2016

-Vital Condition: Meaningful Work and Wealth, Reliable Transportation, Thriving Natural World
+Vital Condition: Thriving Natural World

-Determinants of Health: clean air, employment, active transportation, traffic safety, clean water, clean air
+Determinants of Health: clean air

-Research Methods: Literature review, Qualitative research, Quantitative research, Other, Secondary
+Research Methods: Literature Review, Qualitative Research, Quantitative Research, Other, Secondary

 Community Types: urban